Baguage/pyqualtrics/README.md

 # Error handling

-If API call was not successful, additional information about problem can be found in
+If API call was not successful, additional information about problem can be found in the following attributes of the Qualtrics object

 qualtrics.last_error_message - Human-readable error message (set to None is no error occurs)

+qualtrics.response - server response as a text string.
+May be useful for debugging if server did not return JSON response for some reason

 qualtrics.json_response - python dictionary, JSON response returned by the server.
 May be None (if response is not a JSON document)